“I need more hours.”

 4. Scheduling in ways that make it harder to access and manage.
 Paper schedules posted in the back room are not employee-friendly in the age of cell phones and tablets.

 5. Too few days off in between / Too many days on in a row.
 Constantly scheduling employees to have only one day off a week or only giving them single days doesn’t offer the sense of a “weekend” break.
 This is a sure path to an unhappy, burned out employee.
+Instead, using a tool like When I Work can make scheduling easier by automatically assigning qualified employees to open shifts on your schedule.

 Employee management systems can act as a built-in check and balance on tactical scheduling issues.
 A good one can make it simpler for you and your employees to manage what they want and need, and avoid what makes them miserable.
 Hourly workers can post their vacation requests and conflicts early on, swap shifts, and communicate among themselves (and with you).
 Overall, these systems cut down significantly on the amount of time you need to spend passing updated schedules around among your team.